CrowdStrike/glide-core/.changeset/green-eels-smoke.md

 '@crowdstrike/glide-core': patch
 ---

+- Input when `disabled` no longer shows an active border on hover.
-Input and Textarea when `readonly` no longer show a border on hover or click.
+- Input and Textarea when `readonly` no longer show an active border on hover or focus.